yegong/CDdb/README.markdown

 3. `CDMigration` - Something like RubyOnRails migrations.
 4. `CDMigrationExecutor` - The `CDMigration` executor

+## CDDB
+What's less?

+I'm experienced programmer but also the one new to the objective-c.
+I'm not going to study the `retain`-`release` way if it's possible.
+So, the arc is a must in my changes.
+However, if you make it backward-compatible, I'm still quite happy to pull your greate contributions.

 # FMDB
 This is an Objective-C wrapper around SQLite: http://sqlite.org/